 Yes!
-Check the Equivalence Grid (HECCC) on the website to see which local community college courses match up with the Stanislaus State requirements, or log onto www.assist.org to check other community college equivalencies for the state.
+Check the Equivalence Grid (HECCC) on the website to see which local community college courses match up with the CSUS requirements, or log onto www.assist.org to check other community college equivalencies for the state.
 If you cant find an equivalency on either of those two sites, email the School of Nursing with a copy of the course descriptions and ask if they are equivalent.

 If you are an alternate and still need to complete a course for admission, complete that course as you may be the next candidate on the alternate list when a space opens up.
 If you haven’t completed all the pre-req’s you won’t be able to begin the program.

 This is a multiple-choice assessment of your basic academic knowledge in reading, mathematics, science, English, and language usage.
 The objectives assessed on the TEAS exam are those which nurse educators nationally deemed most appropriate and relevant to measure entry level skills and abilities of nursing program applicants.

 There is a time limit of 209 minutes to take the computerized test.
 The questions are “four-option” multiple-choice with 170 total questions.
 Calculators may be used for the test beginning in late Summer 2016.

 Average admission scores range: 84% - 87%.
 A minimum of 70% (TEAS) is required to apply.